prateek10201/hl7-parser/readme.md

-# HL7 SIU Parser for Appointments
+# HL7 Parser for Appointments

 A Python-based parser that reads HL7 SIU (Schedule Information Unsolicited) message files and converts them into structured JSON objects representing appointments.